Skip to main content

 (c) Activate an audible or visual signal in the event of a system malfunction or when the pH or ORP levels are not within acceptable limits as set forth in this rule;

 (d) Have a flow switch or pressure switch with a shut-off valve, that is compatible with the automatic chemical controller to prevent the injection of chemicals when there is no or low circulation flow.
-The licensee must test the flow or pressure switch in accordance with the manufacturer's specifications monthly and record the results on the operation report;
+The licensee will test the flow or pressure switch in accordance with the manufacturer's specifications monthly and record the results on the operation report;

-(a) The disinfection tests shall measure the free chlorine residual, the total or the combined chlorine residual or the bromine residual of a public swimming pool, with a test that uses diethyl l-p-phenylenediamine (DPD).
+(a) The disinfection tests will measure the free chlorine residual, the total or the combined chlorine residual or the bromine residual of a public swimming pool, with a test that uses diethyl l-p-phenylenediamine (DPD).

 (10) Bacteriological standards.
-The licensee shall ensure that the water in a public swimming pool meets the bacteriological standard set forth in this paragraph.
+The licensee will ensure that the water in a public swimming pool meets the bacteriological standard set forth in this paragraph.
 The licensor may take samples when the licensor has reason to believe that the water does not meet the bacteriological standard.

 The bacteriological standard is a negative result for coliform organisms when the sample is analyzed using one of the approved methods listed in rule 3745-81-27 of the Administrative Code.

 (1) Infectious/communicable disease.
-Any person with an obvious infectious wound or experiencing diarrhea or vomiting shall not be permitted by the licensee to use a public swimming pool.
-No person observed passing feces, urine, or blood into a public swimming pool shall be permitted to use the public swimming pool.
+Any person with an obvious infectious wound or experiencing diarrhea or vomiting will not be permitted by the licensee to use a public swimming pool.
+No person observed passing feces, urine, or blood into a public swimming pool will be permitted to use the public swimming pool.
 Any person who has been refused entry to or removed from a public swimming pool under this paragraph because of an infectious wound may be granted entry upon presentation of a written statement from a physician that the condition is not infectious.
 The licensee has the authority to exclude anyone known to have or suspected of having an obvious wound or infectious disease without a written statement of a doctor.

 (i) At least one non-telescopic reach pole twelve feet long with a shepherd's crook;